microsoft/playwright.dev/python/docs/api/class-page.md

 The snippet below dispatches the `click` event on the element.
 Regardless of the visibility state of the elment, `click` is dispatched.
 This is equivalend to calling [element.click()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/click).

-Under the hood, it creates an instance of an event based on the given `type`, initializes it with `eventInit` properties and dispatches it on the element.
+Under the hood, it creates an instance of an event based on the given `type`, initializes it with `event_init` properties and dispatches it on the element.
 Events are `composed`, `cancelable` and bubble by default.

-Since `eventInit` is event-specific, please refer to the events documentation for the lists of initial properties:
+Since `event_init` is event-specific, please refer to the events documentation for the lists of initial properties:
 * [DragEvent](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent/DragEvent)
 * [FocusEvent](https://developer.mozilla.org/en-US/docs/Web/API/FocusEvent/FocusEvent)
 * [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/KeyboardEvent)